ali-faraj/simulation_resonant_tunneling_diodes/README.md

 The projection method is based on an accurate algorithm to compute quantum resonances.

 - Makefile:
-Compile using the makefile with the command make.
+Compile using the makefile with the command "make".
 In the makefile, the variable "FC" should be set to the fortran compiler name and the "LAPACK_FILES" variable should contain the paths to the lapack and blas libraries

 - Input:
-Initial steady state solution is read from input files.
-The input file are in the compressed folder valeurs.zip.
+The initial steady state solution is read from input files.
+The input files are in the compressed folder valeurs.zip.
-The input files must be in a folder "valeurs" located in the working folder
+The input files must be in a folder named "valeurs" located in the working folder
-The time dependent solver is initialised at the initial steady state solution.
-At time t=0, a shift is applied to external potential bias (forcing potential).
-The solver compute the time evolution induced by this potential shift
+The time dependent solver is initialized at the initial steady state solution.
+At time t=0, a shift is applied to the external potential bias (forcing potential).
+The solver computes the time evolution induced by this potential shift

 - Ouput:
 The output files are written in the folder "valeurs"